arorarohan/discord_bot_todd/README.md

 - resume - resume playback
 - leave - leave the voice channel
 - playlist - display the playlist of items to play

+### games
+ - fart - todd will fart, after 3 farts he will start having a growing chance to poop.
+If he poops, the chance will reset.
+ - fetch - todd will fetch an object and bring it to you.
+If he finds gold, you get into the hall of fame!

 ## usage - events
 - on_member_join - will greet new members in WELCOME_CHANNEL